 And the fact that they are made with beer and cheese doesn’t hurt either.

-1. In a very large pan, heat the olive oil over a medium-low heat until the oil’s surface shimmers.
+1. In a very large pan, heat 2 tablespoons of olive oil over a medium-low heat until the oil’s surface shimmers.

-2. Add the garlic and onion.
-Cook until they are just aromatic, about a minute or two.
+2. Add the 3 cloves of garlic and 1/4 cup of sweet onion.
+Cook until just aromatic, about a minute or two.

-3. Add in the rice and mix it well so that it is lightly covered in oil.
+3. Add in 1 1/4 cup of Arborio rice and mix it well so that it is lightly covered in oil.
 Warm the rice for a couple of minutes.
 Do not allow it to brown.

-4. Add the vegetable broth to the rice and about 1/2 cup of the beer, and bring it to a boil.
+4. Add 1 1/2 cups of vegetable broth to the rice and about 1/2 cup of beer, and bring it to a boil.

-5. Add in the salt, reduce to a low simmer, cooking the liquid down.
+5. Add in 2 teaspoons of salt, reduce to a low simmer, cooking the liquid down.

 6. When the liquid has almost cooked down, add in another 1/2 or so of beer.
 Repeating until all of the liquid is used up and the rice is fully cooked.